nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-07-20-3d_printing_business_ideas.md

 [International Council on Monuments and Sites (ICOMOS)](https://www.icomos.org/)

-## <a id="#19.
-Build a 3D Printing Community to Collaborate with Local Artists and Designers">19.
-Build a 3D Printing Community to Collaborate with Local Artists and Designers</a>
+## 19. Build a 3D Printing Community to Collaborate with Local Artists and Designers

 Building a community to collaborate with local artists and designers can promote your 3D printing business while supporting local talent, creating unique, exclusive products that showcase their skills and your capabilities.
 Partnering with creative professionals in your community allows for a diverse range of 3D printed products catering to various interests, ultimately expanding your customer base, increasing sales, and boosting your city's economy and involvement in 3D printing technologies.